Greewil/version-update-helper/README.md

 Default installation selects installation directories automatically.
 It can be useful if you don't want to select installation directories manually.

-## Configuring projects

-To configure your own project you should select one of the configuration template from [project-config-templates] and copy it to the root directory of your project as '.vuh'.

-To check that your '.vuh' file was configured properly use commands (from the root your repo):
-1) cat "<config:VERSION_FILE_NAME>" | grep -E "<config:TEXT_BEFORE_VERSION_CODE>" | grep -E "<config:TEXT_AFTER_VERSION_CODE>"
-2) vuh sv

-If all was configured properly the first command will return the line with your version.
-The second command should return you local version of the project, main version and next suggesting version.

 ## Usage

-[//]: # (TODO link to example js repo, python repo, java repo, ...)
-[//]: # (TODO link to example monorepo, f.e. with WEB, BACKEND, OPENAPI_SCHEMA)

 To use vuh with your project you should first create .vuh file in root folder of your project (read more about configuring in [configuring projects](#Configuring-projects)).